D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The remaining options do not apply:

 - migrate VM1 to another region:
-this would not work because a region defines the geographical limits of an AS.
+this would not work because a region defines the geographical limits of an AS and also AZ.

+**An AS is a collection of independent Fault Domains within the same Datacenter** that is these FD have independent Power and Network.
+AS provides 99.95% SLA.
+It provides lower latency than achievable with AZ but at the cost of lower resiliency.
+However, is still supsceptible to failure at a Datacenter level.

-An AS is a set of datacenter within a region.
+An AZ is a set of datacenter within a region.
 There may be 2 or more datacenters per region and an AS is a selection of these datacenters to deply your assets to in order to provide resilience and redundancy.
+AZ provides 99.99% SLA.

 - Move VM1 to a different Availability Zone: the AZ ios a concept **mutually exclusive to AS**.